- Every time your Windows computer encounters an error, it displays a BSOD or blue screen of death.

 Changing RAM slots

-Sometimes the RAM is underclocked due to dust, foreign objects, or other reasons that can cause this error.
-To solve this problem, open the desktop and clear the RAM slots or change the locations.
-This will speed up the BIOS and may solve the problem.
+Underclocked RAM can be caused by dust, foreign objects, or other causes.
+To fix this problem, open the desktop and clean out the RAM slots or replace them with new ones.
+This should speed up the BIOS.

 Disable the automatic reboot option